cits5501/cits5501.github.io/src/index.md

   - <i class="fa fa-arrow-circle-right"></i>
   - Currently the best place to ask questions is on the [**discussion forum**]({{forum_url}}){ target="_blank" }
     for the unit, [**{{help_forum}}**]({{forum_url}}){ class="hi-pri" target="_blank" } --
-    that way, all students can benefit from answers to your questions.
+    that way, all students can benefit from answers to your questions. \
+    (Or, if it's not a topic suitable for the forum, feel free to [email me](#unit-coordinator) instead.)
 - - - Want to know what you should
       [already know](#assumed-knowledge){ class="hi-pri" }
       before taking this unit?